mosguinz/MATH325/Homework/hw6.md

     0 & 1 & 1
 \end{pmatrix}
 $$

+No free variables.
+Nullity is not zero.
+Therefore, not injective.

+Rank two, which is equal to the dimension of the codomain.
+Therefore, surjective.

 ### (iii) $T(x_1, x_2) = x_1 \begin{bmatrix}    1 \\ 1 \\ 2\end{bmatrix} + x_2 \begin{bmatrix}    -1 \\ 1 \\ 5\end{bmatrix}$